hawley-jeffrey-bah/payment-accuracy/website/pages/programs/treasury-internal-revenue-service-refundable-premium-assista-3c3ccaa3.md

     Inability_to_Access_Data: 0.0
     cyp5: '0'
 - Actions_Taken:
-  - Action_Taken: Completed
-    Completion_Date: FY2024 Q4
-    Description_Action_Taken: The IRS leveraged data-sharing agreements with the Department of Health and Human Services (HHS), Centers for Medicare and Medicaid Services (CMS) to access critical information that aids in validating eligibility for the Premium Tax Credit (PTC).
-This data-sharing involves the exchange of key data points, such as income thresholds and enrollment in a qualified health plan.
-With this information, the IRS can more accurately assess whether taxpayers meet the eligibility requirements for the PTC.
-Cross Enterprise Sharing allows the IRS to detect discrepancies in taxpayer filings, such as the taxpayer not being in a qualified health plan and prevent improper payments during the return processing stage.
-An additional root cause of improper payments of refundable tax credits (RTCs), in addition to data needed does not exist and inability to access data, is taxpayer misreporting or misunderstanding of eligibility requirements.
-Given that RTCs rely heavily on taxpayer self-reported information, taxpayers may inaccurately claim the Premium Tax Credit due to misunderstanding income limits or dependency.
-By leveraging third-party data sources from CMS, the IRS can verify key elements of returns.
-This is especially important given the lack of a pre-approval process for these credits.
-    Mitigation_Strategy: atp5_1
   - Action_Taken: Planned
     Completion_Date: FY2025
     Description_Action_Taken: The IRS will continue to leverage data-sharing agreements